EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Uncertainty-Aware Traversability Model

 \subsection{Evidential Deep Learning}

-While the traction predictor and the density estimator can be trained sequentially, the existing work~\cite{natpn} has shown that joint training using evidential deep learning techniques can improve OOD detection performance while retaining similar prediction accuracy.
-In this section, we review the method proposed in~\cite{natpn} that parameterizes Dirichlet distributions (the conjugate priors of categorical distributions) with NN outputs, and the uncertainty-aware cross entropy loss that provides regularization for the latent space.
+While the traction predictor and the density estimator can be trained sequentially, Charpentier et. al.~\cite{natpn} have shown that joint training using evidential deep learning can improve OOD detection performance while retaining prediction accuracy.
+In this section, we review the method and training loss proposed in~\cite{natpn}, where NN outputs parameterize Dirichlet distributions (the conjugate priors of categorical distributions).